-ACRP will cover the cost of board meeting travel related expenses per the provisions in its corporate travel policy.
+ACRP will cover the cost of Board meeting travel related expenses per the provisions in its corporate travel policy.

-The Association Board of Trustees sets the meeting schedule each year.
-Typically, the ABoT meets by teleconference approximately four (4) times per year and in person three (3) times per year, usually at ACRP's headquarters in Alexandria, VA (February and November), and at ACRP's Annual Conference (April).
-In person Board meetings are generally held on weekends.
-Teleconferences typically take place during the work week and last up to two (2) hours.
+Association staff sets the meeting schedule each year, working with the incoming Chair of the Board.
+Typically, the ABoT meets quarterly: at ACRP's headquarters in Alexandria, VA as possible (in February and November), at ACRP's Annual Conference (April), and by teleconference in August.

 Trustees are expected to actively participate in all meetings.
 A meeting agenda and advance materials are sent for review the week before each meeting.
 The time commitment of Trustees varies by assignment from as little as four to five hours per month to approximately three to four days per month.
 Trustees must be willing to assume additional duties/responsibilities, if necessary, and be able to independently follow through on tasks.

-Board members are expected to attend and participate in ACRP's Annual Conference, including any scheduled board meetings or events and the annual membership business meeting.
+Board members are expected to attend and participate in ACRP's Annual Conference, including any scheduled Board meetings or events, as well as the annual membership business meeting which is held virtually in October.
 Board members are encouraged to help contribute to the educational content as well.
-A complimentary registration is available for all ACRP Board members to enable them to come to the conference.
+A complimentary registration is provided to all ACRP Board members to enable them to come to the conference.